ElCapor/GDExtension-Games/README.md

 A demo game can be found in /demo.

-What did I do ? : I created a new Control Type called PongGame that is going to be the root node of our game , and it will interact with it's children nodes.
+What did I do ? : I created a new Control Type called DashCoinGame that is going to be the root node of our game , and it will interact with it's children nodes.

-Note : the original project and assets are from https://randommomentania.com/2020/10/godot-pong-tutorial/.
+Note : the assets are from kenney.nl , i wrote the project by hand

 Author : ElCapor

+TODO :

+- [] SignalCallable class // make it easily inheritable and couple with some macros to make it more usable
+- [] maybe regroup useful stuff in a reusable "framework" code

 [![GitHub](https://img.shields.io/github/license/asmaloney/GDExtensionTemplate)](LICENSE) ![Build](https://github.com/asmaloney/GDExtensionTemplate/actions/workflows/main.yml/badge.svg)